The Care Guide. How to make a pair last ten years.

 Dry-cleaning solvents are harsher on Kevlar than washing.
 If a stain absolutely needs it (oil, paint, road tar), use a professional cleaner experienced with technical fabrics.

 Less often than you'd think.
 Raw denim devotees wash every 3–6 months.
-For Kevlar-
+For Kevlar-lined pieces, we recommend every 8–15 wears or when visibly dirty.
+Frequent washing degrades both the indigo and the aramid lining faster than wear does.

 Every Denimotto piece has armor pockets at the impact zones the data says matter.
+Below is the shortest version of this whole guide.

 - Wash inside-out in cold water